stefaneidelloth/treezjs/doc/atoms/study/studyInfoExport/studyInfoExport.md

 The purpose of the ![](../../../../icons/studyInfoExport.png) StudyInfoExport atom is to export meta information about a study to a text file or a database.
 This might be helpful if you would like to know which variable values belong to which jobId.

-If you select a database as target for the export, two tables "study_info" and "job_info" will be created (if they do not yet exist).
+If you select a database type for the export, two tables "study_info" and "job_info" will be created (if they do not yet exist) in the database.

 ![](../../../images/study_info_export.png)